Synthesis-in-the-Loop Evaluation of LLMs for RTL Generation: Quality, Reliability, and Failure Modes: Methodology

 \paragraph{Per-attempt HQI.} A design that fails any pipeline gate receives $\mathrm{HQI}=0$.
-Tasks without a valid golden synthesis reference (26 of 202) are assigned $\mathrm{HQI}=\mathrm{NaN}$ and excluded from quality aggregates while still contributing to coverage.
-For a passing design on task $t$, let $\hat{a},\hat{d},\hat{w}$ be its post-synthesis area, delay, and warning count, and $a^*_t,d^*_t,w^*_t$ the corresponding golden reference values under the same flow.
-We compute a normalized cost
+Tasks without a golden synthesis reference (26 of 202) are assigned $\mathrm{HQI}=\mathrm{NaN}$ and excluded from quality aggregates while contributing to coverage.
+For a passing design on task $t$, let $\hat{a},\hat{d},\hat{w}$ be its post-synthesis area, delay, warning count, and $a^*_t,d^*_t,w^*_t$ golden reference values under the same flow.
+Normalized cost is

-and score the attempt as $\mathrm{HQI}=\min(100/\mathrm{cost},\,100)$.
-A score of 100 indicates parity with the expert reference.
-Equal weights for area and delay reflect standard QoR practice where both carry equal importance absent specific design constraints; the smaller warning coefficient treats synthesis warnings as a soft quality signal rather than a hard penalty.
-The warning term penalizes only \emph{excess} warnings above the golden baseline, avoiding unfair penalization of warnings the reference itself produces.
-A sensitivity analysis over ten weight configurations (including area-only, delay-only, and $3\times$ elevated warning penalty) yields Spearman $\rho \geq 0.997$ and maximum rank displacement $\leq 3$ positions relative to the default weights, confirming that model rankings are robust to coefficient choice.
+yielding $\mathrm{HQI}=\min(100/\mathrm{cost},\,100)$.A score of 100 indicates parity with the reference; the cap prevents designs that may beat the golden on one metric from inflating scores.
+No model's Global HQI exceeds 85.1, so the ceiling does not compress rankings.
+Equal weights for area and delay reflect standard QoR practice; smaller warning coefficient treats warnings as a soft signal and penalizes \emph{excess} warnings above the baseline.
+The closed form admits application-specific reweighting we report equal-weight HQI as a constraint-agnostic default.
+Across ten weight configurations (area-only, delay-only, $3\times$ warning penalty) and equal-weight aggregation across tasks, rankings are preserved at Spearman $\rho \geq 0.985$ with rank displacement $\leq 3$ positions.

-\paragraph{Coverage, Global HQI, and Expected HQI.} Let $\mathcal{T}^+_m$ be the tasks solved by model $m$ in at least one of five attempts, and $\mathcal{T}^\dagger$ ($|\mathcal{T}^\dagger|=176$) the tasks with valid golden references.
-Complexity-weighted Coverage, Global HQI (best-of-five capability ceiling), and Expected HQI (single-attempt deployment quality) are:
+Let $\mathcal{T}^+_m$ be tasks solved by model $m$ in at least one of five attempts, and $\mathcal{T}^\dagger$ ($|\mathcal{T}^\dagger|=176$) the tasks with valid golden references.
+Complexity-weighted Coverage, Global HQI (best-of-5 capability ceiling), and Expected HQI (single-attempt quality) are:

-The gap between Global HQI and Expected HQI quantifies deployment instability: a large gap indicates that a model's best-case capability is difficult to realize in a single API call.
+Gap between Global and Expected HQI quantifies deployment-readiness: a large gap indicates that the model's capability ceiling cannot be realized in a single-shot that agentic pipelines demand.